Corinne Debaine-Francfort

-Corinne Debaine-Francfort is a French archaeologist and sinologist, a resreacher at the CNRS specialised in the archaeology on Eastern Central Asia (Sinkiang or East Turkestan) and in the protohistory of north-west China.
+Corinne Debaine-Francfort is a French archaeologist and sinologist, a researcher at the CNRS specialised in the archaeology on Eastern Central Asia (Sinkiang or East Turkestan) and in the protohistory of north-west China.

 Career

 Debaine-Francfort has been a Doctor of Far Eastern studies at Paris Diderot University (Paris 7) since 1989 and research director at CNRS since 1995.
 She is a member of a team carrying out research on Central Asia.
 She has taken part in various archaeological expeditions in this region, and in the first Sino-foreign excavation to be authorized by China since 1949.
 Since 1995 she has been co-director of the Franco-Chinese archaeological mission to Sinkiang.
 In 2014, she received the Grand Prize of Archaeology from the Simone and Cino Del Duca Foundation for the archaeological mission in Sinkiang.